rdang-nhu/Sample_Efficient_Tuning_Curves/README.md

 1. *Step* is the current training step.
 2. *Error* is the current average error (in case of incremental learning, the samples are split in two disjunct sets. *batch error 1* and *batch error 2* refer to the error on the corresponding set of samples.
 3. *Test Error* and *Cross Error* both represent the average error at the end of training, measured on two independent set of samples.
+4. In RL experiments, *Episode* refers to the episode number, and *Reward* to the reward for that episode.

 ### Plotting the results of an experiment